kdiffin/diffin-media/README.md

 - [ ] componentize frontend
   - [x] make dropdowns have border
 - [ ] make an `<AvatarDropdown>` component
+- [ ] make a custom image rendering method + an image component to render images without destroying the app
 - [ ] make navbar have responsivene links to chat/feed, profile dropdown (crud on profile), github repo (footer too)
 - [ ] make a profile page:
   - [ ] with dm, chat, and show off a bunch of his stuff in his profile like